somerqndomdev/PrankWare/README.md

 PrankWare is only available on windows, mac, and linux PrankWare is not a virus it simply emulates the feeling of a virus by using things like Tkinter to make fake gui pop ups and more!

-# Features to add
-- Rickroll
+# pranks we are adding
-- More pranks
+- Rick roll
 - Record the commotion
+- CMD randomizer
+- Noise player (Supper annoying)
+- Custom AD
+- Fake BSOD
+- Shutoff (Not compatable w/ Record the commotion)